Logan Shaw: Professional

 As an impending restricted free agent, Shaw was not tendered a qualifying offer from the Canadiens and was released to free agency on June 25, 2018.
 Un-signed over the summer, Shaw accepted an invitation and attended the Calgary Flames 2018 training camp.
 He was unable to make the Flames roster and was assigned to their AHL affiliate, the Stockton Heat.
 However, instead of staying with the Flames organization, Shaw returned to the Ducks organization, signing a professional try-out contract with the San Diego Gulls on October 3, 2018.
 He secured a standard playing contract to remain with the Gulls for the season a week later on October 10, 2018.

 On November 11, 2018, Shaw left the Gulls to sign a one-year, two-way contract with the Winnipeg Jets.
 He did not appear in a game with the Jets, but rather spent the remainder of the season with the Manitoba Moose.
 In 63 games, Shaw led the Moose with 27 goals and finished second in scoring with 46 points.
 On May 31, 2019, the Jets re-signed Shaw to a one-year, two-way contract extension worth $700,000.
 He split the 2019–20 season between the Jets and the Moose, appearing in 35 games for the Jets scoring two goals and five points and four goals and seven points in 16 games with the Moose.

 On October 9, 2020, Shaw signed a two-year, two-way contract with the Ottawa Senators.
 He was named the team captain of the Belleville Senators, the Ottawa Senators AHL affiliate, on March 1, 2021.
 He spent his entire first season with Belleville.
 However, in his second season, after a series of injuries to Ottawa's centers, Shaw was recalled from Belleville in October 2021.
 He played in 16 games with Ottawa, scoring one goal and three points before being assigned to Belleville on November 29, 2021.

 Following his two seasons under contract with the Senators, Shaw left as a free agent and was signed to a three-year AHL contract with the Toronto Marlies, primary affiliate to the Toronto Maple Leafs, on July 13, 2022.
 He was named the team captain on December 7, 2022.
+Shaw attended the Maple Leafs' 2023 training camp, but was assigned to the Marlies to start the 2023–24 season.